mixmastamyk/console/docs/additional.rst

     - Last but not least,
       can be rendered as an escape sequence string on any form of output.

-Similar functionality is available from :mod:`console.screen`'s screen object.
+Vaguely similar functionality is available from :mod:`console.screen`'s screen object.